yousafzia0/ITNOA-copy-website/replit.md

 - Enhanced chatbot fallback system with intelligent keyword matching
 - Mobile-optimized responsive design verified across all components
 - No debugging code or console.log statements in production codebase
+- Refined ITNOA logo glow effect to be more subtle and professional
 - Website ready for immediate live deployment with enterprise-grade functionality

 ### Comprehensive Services Page Redesign & Animations (January 28, 2025)